1. What is insomnia?

 If you are having ongoing trouble sleeping, persistent problems with mood, restlessness in bed, severe snoring or wakening unrefreshed, make sure that you go and see your doctor.
 Your GP can refer you to a sleep specialist or psychologist.

-Sleep Better without Drugs - This Australian program consists of a book and three CDs.
+Sleep Better without Drugs - This Australian program consists of a book and a self-help kit.
 It was first developed and tested in Australia in the 1990s by psychologist Dr David Morawetz and subsequently updated.
 A full downloadable version for smartphones etc is newly available here.